JohnsonL111/quartz/content/about/experience.md

 > **Software Developer Intern @ Powerex** (Jan.
 2023 – August.
 2023) <br> **_Tech Stack: C#/.NET, React.js, ASP.NET MVC/Web APIs, Entity Framework (EF6), Teamcity CI/CD, SQL, VBA, Selenium, TFS, SSIS, Snowflake, MSSQL, Oracle_** <br>
 > • Developed 4 parallelized C#/.NET ETL API/Web Scrapers that process large-scale gas/energy data daily to guide trade decisions <br><br>
+> • Maintained and extended a suite of 150+ C# data scrapers by fixing bugs, optimizing performance, and integrating new data sources to enhance coverage and reliability. <br><br>
 > • Designed and developed C#/.NET APIs and a React frontend for a portal to allow admins to interact with notification data (CRUD).<br><br>
+> • Developed SQL tables and views to structure and categorize energy data, and wrote data migration scripts to transfer datasets from Microsoft SQL Server (MSSQL) to Snowflake. <br><br>
-> • Built Macros w/ VBA/SQL/Snowflake to support WECC data refresh/archive for an internal workbook used by quants. <br>
+> • Built interactive VBA Macros interacting with SQL/Snowflake to support WECC data refresh/archive for an internal workbook used by quants. <br> <br>
+> • Led the migration of an SSIS ETL pipeline and related jobs to a modernized C#/.NET Windows Service, improving maintainability and infrastructure reliability after external data fragmentation. <br>

 ---